Soft delete for blobs

 Pricing and billing

 All soft deleted data is billed at the same rate as active data.
-You will not be charged for data that is permanently deleted after the configured retention period.
-For a deeper dive into snapshots and how they accrue charges, see Understanding how snapshots accrue charges.
+You will not be charged for data that is permanently deleted after the retention period elapses.

-When you initially turn on soft delete, Microsoft recommends using a short retention period to better understand how the feature will affect your bill.
+When you enable soft delete, Microsoft recommends using a short retention period to better understand how the feature will affect your bill.
+The minimum recommended retention period is seven days.

 Enabling soft delete for frequently overwritten data may result in increased storage capacity charges and increased latency when listing blobs.
 You can mitigate this additional cost and latency by storing the frequently overwritten data in a separate storage account where soft delete is disabled.